-.1 All Roof Drains shall be of the "controlled flow" type.

-- .2 To the extent feasible, storm drainage systems shall be designed for gravity flow. - .3 All non-pressurized pipe constructed from PVC.
-Cast iron is not acceptable. - .4 Sump Pump Systems - .1 Where required to handle storm water inflow from a weeper system or storm drains that cannot flow to the storm sewer under gravity, a duplex self-priming sump pump system with automatic alternation shall be provided. - .2 Storm water from weeping tile shall be collected via a sand interceptor pit. - .3 Each pump shall be capable of supporting 100% of the calculated storm water inflow. - .4 Sump levels shall be monitored with High and High High Levels alarmed with the Building Automation System. - .5 All clean-outs to be accessible with access hatch without the use of a ladder. - .1 Power supply to the sump pumps shall be extended from the facility's Essential Power System. - .6 Rain Water Leaders shall not be routed along any exterior wall or in an area that has the potential to freeze.
+- .1 All Roof Drains shall be of the "controlled flow" type. - .2 To the extent feasible, storm drainage systems shall be designed for gravity flow. - .3 All non-pressurized pipe constructed from PVC.
+Cast iron is not acceptable. - .4 Sump Pump Systems - .1 Where required to handle storm water inflow from a weeper system or storm drains that cannot flow to the storm sewer under gravity, a duplex self-priming sump pump system with automatic alternation shall be provided. - .2 Storm water from weeping tile shall be collected via a sand interceptor pit. - .3 Each pump shall be capable of supporting 100% of the calculated storm water inflow. - .4 Sump levels shall be monitored with an additional High Level alarmed with the Building Automation System. - .5 All clean-outs to be accessible with access hatch without the use of a ladder. - .1 Power supply to the sump pumps shall be extended from the facility's Essential Power System. - .6 Rain Water Leaders shall not be routed along any exterior wall or in an area that has the potential to freeze. - .7 All buried storm lines to be minimum 1 Meter (3') and below frost level unless approved by the Manager, Mechanical Design, DEC.